PdxCodeGuild/class_mountain_goat/3 JavaScript/docs/07 - Loops.md

 for (let i=0; i<fruits.length; i++) {
     console.log(fruits[i])
 }
-// iterate over the indices using for-of for (i in fruits) {
+// iterate over the indices using for-in for (i in fruits) {
     console.log(fruits[i])
 }
-// iterate over the elements
-for (fruit of fruits) {
+// iterate over the elements using for-of for (fruit of fruits) {
     console.log(fruit)
 }